danfergo/danfergo.github.io/source/about/index.md

 ---
 Hi!,

-My name is Daniel Fernandes Gomes, I was born in 94 and I’m from S. Paio de Oleiros; a northen, near the coast, Portuguese village.
+My name is Daniel Fernandes Gomes, I was born in 94 and I’m from S. Paio de Oleiros; a northen, near the coast, Portuguese town.
 Though, many times you may also find me using my alias, Danfergo, which is the agglutination of my full name.

-My memories begin with me launching my little car toys against the wall and playing with every thing else I could find at home.
+My memories begin with me launching my little toy cars against the wall and playing with everything else I could find at home.
 Tying chairs and tables with wool yarn was a trend back then.

-Around eight, I’ve broke my bike and from their on that was my main toy.
-I’ve self-learned how to take it apart, fix it and a few years latter reinventing it as a tricycle with a steering wheel from an old car.
+Around eight, I’ve my bike's tire flattened and from their on that was my main toy.
+I’ve self-learned how to take it apart, fix it and a few years later reinventing it as a tricycle with a steering wheel from an old car.

-At this age, I was studying at the elementary schools of S. Paio de Oleiros and Santa Maria de Lamas (lattest year) while attending catechesis, which I kept frequenting until the 9th grade.
+At this age, I was studying at the elementary schools of S. Paio de Oleiros and Santa Maria de Lamas (latest year) while attending "sunday school", which I kept attending until my 9th grade.

-The next studying cycles happened at Colégio Liceal de Santa Maria de Lamas, where I was doing enough to keep reasonable grades while, I would be joining a few clubs, in different years: history, english and arts.
+The next studying cycles happened at Colégio Liceal de Santa Maria de Lamas, where I was doing enough to keep reasonable grades while I would be joining a few clubs, in different years: history, english and arts.
 A lot more seriously, I’ve joined theatre group where I stayed until the end of the high-school, performing during 5 and half years, around 10 different plays.

 At 15, when the social network Hi5 was at its pick, I’ve found the CSS “codes” and browser source view.
 I was amazed by It and I’ve embarked on this new learning through hacking path.
 About a year latter I was publishing tutorials on Youtube and on TOUTLOUD, a forum which I created with the help of a few friends and reached around 2500 users.
 This motivated me to learn my first programming languages: JavaScript and Php.
 The forum died when the social network disabled HTML/CSS support.